awsdocs/amazon-s3-userguide/doc_source/access-control-overview.md

 + `versioning` – Stores versioning configuration\.
 For more information, see [PUT Bucket versioning](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTVersioningStatus.html) in the *Amazon Simple Storage Service API Reference*\.
 + `policy` and `acl` \(access control list\) – Store access permission information for the bucket\.
 + `cors` \(cross\-origin resource sharing\) – Supports configuring your bucket to allow cross\-origin requests\.
 For more information, see [Using cross\-origin resource sharing \(CORS\)](cors.md)\.
 + `object ownership` – Enables the bucket owner to take ownership of new objects in the bucket, regardless of who uploads them\.
-For more information, see [Controlling ownership of uploaded objects using S3 Object Ownership](about-object-ownership.md)\.
+For more information, see [Controlling ownership of objects and disabling ACLs for your bucket](about-object-ownership.md)\.
 + `logging` – Enables you to request Amazon S3 to save bucket access logs\.

 Object subresources include the following:
 + `acl` – Stores a list of access permissions on the object\.
 For more information, see [Access control list \(ACL\) overview](acl-overview.md)\.
 + `restore` – Supports temporarily restoring an archived object\.
 For more information, see [POST Object restore](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPOSTrestore.html) in the *Amazon Simple Storage Service API Reference*\.

-  An object in the S3 Glacier storage class is an archived object\.
+  An object in the S3 Glacier Flexible Retrieval storage class is an archived object\.
 To access the object, you must first initiate a restore request, which restores a copy of the archived object\.
 In the request, you specify the number of days that you want the restored copy to exist\.
 For more information about archiving objects, see [Managing your storage lifecycle](object-lifecycle-mgmt.md)\.

 ## Amazon S3 bucket and object ownership<a name="about-resource-owner"></a>